calumgrant/fei-parser/docs/worklist.md

 Nodes can be set (via their id) to `Hidden` which removes the node but exposes its children in the parent, or `Remove` which removes the node entirely (including its children).

 Maybe, negative nodes are "hidden" or something?
 Or any node above 1000 is hidden?
 Problem is that we need to have distinct token nodes.

+- output a tree without including lots of unnecessary stuff

 - class `writable_tree`